ITPNYU/ITP-IMA-Community-Guidelines/README.md

 # Code of Conduct

 The Code of Conduct is an evolving document, open to revisions, clarifications, and reconsideration.
-For more information on how the Code of Conduct came to be, who was involved, and how you can get involved check out the[Code of Conduct Development](documents/development.md) page.
+For more information on how the Code of Conduct came to be, who was involved, and how you can get involved check out the [Code of Conduct Development](documents/development.md) page.

 Many terms, concepts, and words in this Code of Conduct may be new or unfamiliar.
 Please refer to the [Glossary](documents/glossary.md) for clarification of meaning.
 Certain words may be highlighted in the Code of Conduct with definitions in order to assist with comprehensibility.